Kim Ho-joong

-Kim Ho-joong is a Korean classical crossover singer and tenor born on October 2, 1991.
-He came to prominence in both popular music and classical music in Korea in 2020.
+Kim Ho-joong (Korean: 김호중; born October 2, 1991) is a South Korean classical crossover singer.
+He came to prominence after a fourth-place finish in TV Chosun show Mr. Trot.
+During his military service, he served as a public service worker and was discharged on June 9, 2022.

-He was discharged from military service on June 9, 2022.
-After being discharged, he performed with Spanish opera singer Plácido Domingo and collaborated with Korean pianist Yiruma.
-His second classic album Panorama, released in July 2022, recorded 700,000 copies initial album sales.

 Philanthropy

 On March 22, 2022, Kim donated 500 pieces of Geumsan Aesthetic Red Ginseng products (worth 67.5 million won) to Sky Garden under the Welfare Foundation of Love, a social welfare company.

 On February 23, 2023, Kim donated 50 million won to help in the 2023 Turkey–Syria earthquake through UNICEF Korea Committee.